Career Timeline of Jason Heyward: Major Achievements and Milestones

 In December 2015, Jason Heyward signed with the Chicago Cubs as a free agent.

-October 25, 2016: First African-Americans to play for Cubs in World Series game
+October 25, 2016: First African-Americans to play for Cubs in a World Series game

 On October 25, 2016, Jason Heyward, along with teammates Dexter Fowler, Addison Russell, and Carl Edwards Jr., became the first African-Americans to play for the Cubs in a World Series game.

-In 2016, Jason Heyward's younger brother, Jacob, was drafted by the San Francisco Giants.
+In 2016, Jason Heyward's brother, Jacob, was drafted by the San Francisco Giants.

 2016: NLDS Game Four

-In Game Four of the 2016 National League Division Series against the San Francisco Giants, with the Cubs leading 2–1, Jason Heyward reached on a bunt force out, moved to second on an errant throw, and scored the go-ahead run on a Javier Baez single, sending the Cubs to the 2016 National League Championship Series.
+In Game Four of the 2016 National League Division Series against the San Francisco Giants, Jason Heyward scored the go-ahead run on a Javier Baez single, sending the Cubs to the 2016 National League Championship Series.

-On November 14, 2022, Jason Heyward was officially released by the Chicago Cubs, even though the team still owed him a $22 million salary for the 2023 season.
+On November 14, 2022, Jason Heyward was officially released by the Chicago Cubs.

 In November 2022, Jason Heyward was released by the Chicago Cubs.

-December 8, 2022: Heyward signs minor league contract with Los Angeles Dodgers
+December 8, 2022: Heyward Signed Minor League Contract with Dodgers

-On December 8, 2022, Jason Heyward signed a minor league contract with the Los Angeles Dodgers that included an invitation to major league spring training, marking a new chapter in his career.
+On December 8, 2022, Jason Heyward signed a minor league contract with the Los Angeles Dodgers, which included an invitation to major league spring training.

-December 6, 2023: Heyward signs one-year contract to return to the Dodgers
+December 6, 2023: Heyward Signed One-Year Contract to Return to Dodgers

-On December 6, 2023, Jason Heyward signed a one-year, $9 million contract to return to the Los Angeles Dodgers, continuing his baseball career.
+On December 6, 2023, Jason Heyward signed a one-year, $9 million contract to return to the Dodgers.

 2023: Plays for the Dodgers